How can an HR self-audit contribute to school effectiveness?

 A self-audit can assist the board of trustees to measure and review the effectiveness of the school's current policies, processes and procedures with regard to people and employment.
 It enables the board to identify areas of strength and target areas for future improvement and should link to achieving better outcomes for students.
 It will help the board become familiar with current employment law (NAG3) and employment agreements to ensure you have good HR practices to avoid employment relations problems.

-Auditing school HR functions involves
+Auditing school HR functions involve

 - Communicating the purpose and benefits of the audit to all involved